Pullback Method with Applications to Severi--Brauer Fibrations: Applications

+In this section, we construct a Severi--Brauer fibration \(X\) that satisfies the hypotheses of \Cref{pullback} for each odd prime \( p \).
 We begin by constructing a variety as in \ref{construction} by carefully choosing a polynomial $f(x) \in k[x]$ and a constant $a \in k^{\times}$.
-The choice of the polynomial is guided by Lemma \ref{required polynomial}.
+The choice of the polynomial is guided by Lemma~\ref{required polynomial}.
 Then we can choose the constant depending upon the polynomial.
 This ensures that the variety $X_{a,f}$ has a $k$-point and a non-zero evaluation map at a non-archimedean place of $k$.